BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/User_management_step_by_step.md

 ## 4. Simplified user management
 There are three levels of user management.
 You can choose which one to use by #define-ing USER_MANAGEMENT inside your code before #include-ing user_management.h.
 By default, USER_MANAGEMENT is #define-d as UNIX_LIKE_USER_MANAGEMENT.
 This is the case that is described above.

 If you want to simplify thing a little bit you can #define USER_MANAGEMENT to be HARDCODED_USER_MANAGEMENT.
 In this case you will only have one user: root.
-Its ROOT_PASSWORD is #defined as ‚Äúrootpassword‚Äù which is stored in ESP32‚Äôs RAM during start up.
+Its ROOT_PASSWORD is #defined as ìrootpasswordî which is stored in ESP32ís RAM during start up.
 You can change this definition and keep it secret if you wish.

 Another simplification is to #define USER_MANAGEMENT as NO_USER_MANAGEMENT.
 In this case user password and access rights are not going to be checked at all so everyone can do everithing.